 Unless you are prepared to pay for traffic to your website via PPC advertising, the other main source of online traffic will likely be the organic search traffic from search engines, the primary one being Google.
 To rank well on Google so that your website appears in the results when a prospect is searching for the types of goods and services you offer, a significant amount of search engine optimisation (SEO) must have taken place.

 SEO is one of those fields within marketing that is almost enigmatic, given that so many people have tried and failed to make it work.
-One of the problems they encounter is that for SEO to be effective, you need a lot of data and information relating to your website, your competition’s websites, keywords, and many other elements of SEO, and they simply do not know where to obtain that information.
+One of the problems they encounter is that for SEO to be effective, you need a lot of data and information relating to your website, your competition’s websites, keywords, and many other elements of SEO, and they do not know where to obtain that information.

 SEMrush: Knowing what you need to do to beat your competition in terms of Google rankings is essential for implementing SEO that will achieve it, and that is where SEMrush comes into play.
-It provides exceptional data concerning your competition’s individual pages and how their SEO compares to others.
+It provides exceptional data concerning your competition’s pages and how their SEO compares to others.

 Moz Pro: Another highly regarded SEO tool, Moz Pro provides several SEO tools.
 They include a site auditor, keyword research, and backlink analysis.
 Before purchasing, you can try them out with a free toolbar for your browser.

 KWFinder: Finding the right keywords to rank for is critical to successful SEO, and one of the most effective keyword research tools is KWFinder.
 In particular, it is hugely influential at finding low-competition long-tail keywords, which provide opportunities to rank on page 1 of Google relatively quickly.

 SEO Quake: This is a free browser extension, and while it might not have all the bells and whistles of some SEO tools, it is an excellent option for those just starting.
 It provides detailed information on any page you land on, link reviews, and site audits.